[Moderate revision–posted 5/8/23 (replaces 9/11/18 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure understanding and a standardized approach concerning the organization and responsibilities of the Museum of Texas Tech University.

-REVIEW: This OP will be reviewed in October of even-numbered years by the Executive Director of the Museum and the Senior Vice Provost with substantive revisions forwarded to the Provost and Senior Vice President.
+REVIEW: This OP will be reviewed in October of even-numbered years by the Executive Director of the Museum and the Vice Provost for Outreach & Engagement with substantive revisions forwarded to the Provost and Senior Vice President.

 1. The Museum Complex

 a.
 The Museum of Texas Tech University complex includes the main museum building, the Moody Planetarium, the Natural Science Research Laboratory, and the Lubbock Lake Landmark.

 b.
-The museum is an integral part of the total university academic program, providing a unique teaching and learning environment through the preservation and presentation of scientific, historical, and cultural heritage.
-The museum is a valuable resource for undergraduate, graduate, and individual study courses, as well as for faculty and students of the Heritage and Museum Sciences Program.
-This graduate program is housed in the museum and integrated into museum operations.
+The museum is an integral part of the total university academic program and a vital conduit to the community, providing a unique teaching and learning environment through the preservation and presentation of scientific, historical, and cultural heritage and providing exhibitions, events, and programming to the public.
+The museum is a valuable resource for undergraduate, graduate, and individual study courses; faculty and students of the Heritage and Museum Sciences Program; and researchers.
+The graduate program is housed in the museum and integrated into museum operations.
 Student opportunities further enhance the value of the museum to university departments.
 These facilities serve as a unifying agent for research and exhibit programs and the academic activities of departments.
-The general public may share in the academic activities of the museum through special tours and programs that supplement regular visiting hours.
-The non-university community will be able to enjoy public programs designed for all visitors, as well as those offered as a result of the academic program in museum science.
+The general public is able to share in the academic activities of the museum through special tours and programs that supplement regular visiting hours.
+The non-university community is able to enjoy public programs designed for all visitors, as well as those offered as a result of the academic program in museum science.

-(1) The museum has established the following objectives strategic goals:
+(1) The museum has established the following strategic goals:

 (a) Generate excellence in public and academic programming;